kubo39/rikka/README.md

 `NOTE: This is still work in progress, not production ready!`

-RikkaDB is anothor Key-Value store database written in D.
+RikkaDB is anothor document database written in D. Support *nix only.